jiangyigithub/my_offer/notebooks/longman3000/vlog/02ahead.md

 The school trip has become an annual event.

 **anxiety**
+There is considerable anxiety among the stall about job losses.

 **anxious**
 `/æŋkʃ/`
+He was a bit anxious about the safety of the machinary.

 **apology**
+The minister had to issue a formal public apology for his remarks.

 ## 3
 **apparently**
+She turned to face him, her anger apparently gone.

 **appoint**
+The committee was appointted to consider the plans.

 **appointment**
+I 'd like to make a appointment to see the doctor.

 **appropriate**
+It would not appropriate for me to discuss that now.

 **approximate**
+What 's the approximate number of students in each class.

 **architect**
+`/ˈɑːk/`
+Tinoco is one of the architects of the government 's economic reforms.

 **architecture**
+He studied architecture at university.

 **area**
 `/ˈe/`
+Crime rates are much higher in urban areas.